qdzlug/oxide-slurm/README.md

-# Slurm Cluster Deployment Project
+# Deploying a Slurm Cluster to an Oxide Rack

 This project demonstrates a complete end-to-end solution for deploying a [Slurm](https://slurm.schedmd.com/documentation.html) cluster to an [Oxide](https://oxide.computer) rack.
 It uses [**Terraform**](https://www.terraform.io/) or